 Roi Ariel, General Manager

 Roi Ariel has been focusing on responsible travel and sustainable tourism over the past decade.
-Before acting as GSTC General Manager, Roi managed GSTC’s communications and events.
-He previously worked with UN-ESCAP researching sustainable development and green growth, and on sustainability issues with the Pacific Asia Travel Association (PATA).
+In his role, Roi manages the organization’s memberships, communications, events and operations.
+He previously worked with UN-ESCAP researching sustainable development and green growth in Southeast Asia, and on sustainability issues with the Pacific Asia Travel Association (PATA).
 Prior to his move to Asia, Roi worked with Friends of the Middle East in Israel as the Green Economy Initiative Advisor.
-Roi is currently based in Taiwan, and in his spare time, he learns Chinese Idioms and practices meditation.
-Roi holds a master degree in Applied Economic and Social Development with a focus on green economy and sustainability, and a bachelor degree in International Relations and Comparative Religion with a focus on Development and Asia from the Hebrew University in Jerusalem.
+Roi holds a master degree in Applied Economic and Social Development from the National Chengchi University in Taipei, and a bachelor degree in International Relations and Comparative Religion from the Hebrew University in Jerusalem.
 With his master thesis titled “Common Pool Resource Management and Benefit Distribution in Community Based Tourism”, he speaks as a guest lecturer at universities and presents at academic conferences.

 Contact Roi at email@example.com